zdharma-continuum/fast-syntax-highlighting/README.md

 # Customization

 `fast-theme` tool is used to select a theme.
 There are 6 shipped themes, they can be listed with `fast-theme -l`.
+Themes are basic [INI files](https://github.com/zdharma/fast-syntax-highlighting/tree/master/themes) where each key is a *style*.
 Besides shipped themes, user can point this tool to any other theme, by simple `fast-theme ~/mytheme.ini`.
 To obtain template to work on when creating own theme, issue `fast-theme --copy-shipped-theme {theme-name}`.